+CATCARD

 The CatCard is a tool designed to make daily business and access on campus versatile while keeping data more secure.
 Catcards virtually eliminate the risk of compromised data or duplicated cards by utilizing industry-standard encryption techniques.

 THE CATCARD IS USED ON CAMPUS FOR:

 - · Identification and status check

 - · Library card

-- · Building access
+- Building access

 - · Photocopying and printing

-- · Debit purchases at the Bookstore
+- Debit purchases at the Bookstore

 - · Campus Dining (including Lantern Cafe)

-- Flex dollars prepaid services account
+- · Flex dollars prepaid services account

 - · Admission to the Gallo Recreation Center

 - · Admission to the Early Childhood Education Center

 CatCards are available at the CatCard Office, located on the first floor of the library building, behind the Students First Center.
 Government or state issued photographic identification and Summary of Initial Hire (IDOC) forms from payroll are required.
-For more information, call the CatCard office at extension 2228 or visit catcard.ucmerced.edu.
+For more information, call the CatCard office at (209) 228-2228 or visit catcard.ucmerced.edu.
 TRANSPORTATION AND PARKING SERVICES (TAPS) TAPS is committed to providing safe and reliable parking and transit services for all students, faculty, staff and visitors.
 All faculty, staff and students are required to display a current UC Merced parking permit.
 Annual parking permits can be purchased at the TAPS office located in Facilities Building A or online at taps.ucmerced.edu/.
 Tickets will be issued for vehicles that are in violation of regulations.

-week from 7:30 a.m. to 5:30 p.m. and operates around the UC Merced academic calendar.
-For more information, contact the ECEC at extension 5437 or visit ecec.ucmerced.edu.
+EARLY CHILDHOOD EDUCATION CENTER (ECEC) UC Merced Early Childhood Education Center provides quality childcare for infants, toddlers and pre-school aged children at fees comparable to other local childcare agencies.
+ECEC provides a nurturing, developmentally appropriate environment where each child can explore and grow.
+The ECEC is open five days per provides a nurturing of the comparable to the comparable to environment where each child can explore and grow.
+The ECEC is open five days per week from 7:30 a.m. to 5:30 p.m. and operates around the UC Merced academic calendar.
+For more information, contact the ECEC at (209) 228-5437 or visit ecec.ucmerced.edu.

 IT HELP DESK The UC Merced Information Technology (UCMIT) Help Desk provides UC Merced faculty, students and staff with customer service and support for computer hardware and software.
 The IT Help Desk is the first step in obtaining support; whether it is for UCMNetID password requests, email configurations, computer hardware failures, classroom technology questions or any other IT-related issues.
 Services are available by walk-in, over the phone, via e-mail or by appointment.
 IT is located in COB Suite 132A.
-Contact extension 4357 (HELP) or email helpdesk@ucmerced.edu.
+Contact (209) 228-4357 or email helpdesk@ucmerced.edu.
 MYUCMERCED The UC Merced portal, myUCMerced, is the gateway for all IT support and service information, resources, as well as the means of access to Cat Courses.
 Log in at my.ucmerced.edu.
 For questions, contact the IT help desk: helpdesk@ucmerced.edu.
 FACILITIES MANAGEMENT Facilities Management maintains and enhances buildings, grounds and infrastructure in a cost-effective, safe, and environmentally responsible manner.
 For routine or non-critical work please submit a work order online via facilities.ucmerced.edu/fm-help.
-For questions contact the FM help desk during regular business hours at extension 2986 or email fmhelp@ucmerced.edu.
+For questions contact the FM help desk during regular business hours at (209) 228-2986 or email fmhelp@ucmerced.edu.
 The after-hours emergency number is (209) 228-4218.
 GALLO RECREATION CENTER Membership at the Joseph Gallo Recreation Center is included in student fees for all currently registered graduate and undergraduate students.
 Faculty and staff memberships are available on a monthly basis.
 The faculty and staff membership provides full access to the entire recreation facility along with allowing the member to participate in Intramural Sports and receive member rates for Outdoor Adventure programs.